Brief Psychotic Disorder

 Restraints for behavior management:

 There are 2 types of restraints that may be used while you are in the hospital.
-They will only be used if caregivers feel you are in danger of hurting yourself or others.
+They will only be used if healthcare providers feel you are in danger of hurting yourself or others.
 Physical restraints, such as cloth or leather bands, may be put on your wrists or ankles and tied to something else.
 Other things will be tried first before using physical restraints, such as going into the quiet room or seclusion.
-Caregivers may use chemical restraints, which is medicine used to help you calm down and relax.
+Healthcare providers may use chemical restraints, which is medicine used to help you calm down and relax.
 Restraints should never be used to punish you.

 This happens when you are put in a safe room because your behavior is out of control.
 The door will stay locked so you cannot leave the room.
-Caregivers will watch you while you are in seclusion to make sure you stay safe.
-You may come out of seclusion when your caregivers feel you will not hurt yourself or others.
+Healthcare providers will watch you while you are in seclusion to make sure you stay safe.
+You may come out of seclusion when your healthcare providers feel you will not hurt yourself or others.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.